Olypolyu/Slinkie-forums/mockup/database.md

 ### - Reply :
 > A comment, can be made in relation to a Thread or other comment.
 Only supports a single author.
-- ID: `str`
+- ID: `int`
-- parentID: `str` (another Reply, if none, we assume it's in the root of the thread.)
+- parentID: `int` (another Reply, if none, we assume it's in the root of the thread.)
-- threadID: `str` (which thread this reply was made in, it's here so we can call out to the thread to figure out if `allowReply` on the main thread was disabled.)
+- threadID: `int` (which thread this reply was made in, it's here so we can call out to the thread to figure out if `allowReply` on the main thread was disabled.)
-- authorID: `str`
+- authorID: `int`
 - allowReply: `bool` (disables replies from being made within the thread)
 - allowEdit: `bool` (disables edits from being made)
 - date: `int` (unix stamp)